 Berkeley College reserves the right to add, discontinue, or modify its programs and policies at any time.
 Modifications subsequent to the original publication of this document may not be reflected here.
 For up-to-date and detailed information, please visit BerkeleyCollege.edu and view our catalogs at BerkeleyCollege.edu/Publications.

 Mission, Vision, and Values

 Mission Statement:

-Berkeley College empowers students to achieve lifelong success in dynamic careers.
+Berkeley College empowers each student to achieve lifelong success.

 Vision: